Skip to content

-Cheikh Kebe, a prominent figure in the international fashion modeling scene, hails from Senegal, a West African nation renowned for its active cultural heritage and growing influence in global industries.
-Born and raised in Dakar, the thriving capital city that serves as a hub for African creativity, Kebe's early life was shaped by the active interplay of traditional Senegalese artistry and modern urban influences.
+Cheikh Kebe, a prominent figure in the international fashion modeling scene, hails from Senegal, a West African nation renowned for its vibrant cultural heritage and growing influence in global industries.
+Born and raised in Dakar, the bustling capital city that serves as a hub for African creativity, Kebe's early life was shaped by the dynamic interplay of traditional Senegalese artistry and modern urban influences.

 Cheikh Kebe's professional career took off in the mid-2010s when he was scouted by Elite Model Management, one of the world's leading agencies with a storied history dating back to 1972.
 Based in Paris, Elite has been instrumental in launching the careers of icons like Cindy Crawford and Naomi Campbell, and its European division has increasingly focused on scouting diverse talents from Africa and beyond.